-Alsatia is famous for its happy marriage between French and German cuisine, as shown in Zwiebelkuchen - Onion Tarte and Elsässer Apfeltorte - Alsatian Apple Torte.
+Alsatia is famous for its happy marriage between French and German cuisine, as shown in Choucroute, Zwiebelkuchen and Alsatian Apple Torte.
 It produces top Rieslings, but brews lots of beer, too.

 Like me, Tomi Ungerer loves cats and good food, and is no tee-totaller.
 And maybe Mother Paw even might have got a kiss for this bread (topped with a juicy mouse.)

 all pâte fermentée

 250 g bread flour

 50 g rye flour

 2 g salt

 *For this recipe I combined two slightly different formulas, one (not in great detail) from a magazine for professional bakers "Modern Baking", the other from Pfeiffer's book.
 A Fresh Loaf member, who had participated in one of Pfeiffer's baking class, gave me the description of how the dough consistency should be.